DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/filtering.md

-# React Grid - Filtering
+# Vue Grid - Filtering

 The Grid component supports filtering data by a column value programmatically or using the value an end user types in the corresponding Filter Row editor.
 The filtering state management, Filter Row rendering, and filtering logic are implemented in the related plugins.